sergei74ap/getting-and-clieaning-data/CodeBook.md

 ## The resulting dataset for the assignment
-The resulting dataset is a single text file named `result.txt`, which is a table that can be loaded into a data frame using the following R command:
-`read.table(resultFile, header = TRUE)`
+The resulting dataset is a single text file named `result.txt`, which is a table that can be loaded into a data frame using the following R command:<br> `read.table(resultFile, header = TRUE)`

 Each row of the table contains one observation, and each column is a variable.